+4.2.7 Advanced Compilation

-9.6.1 Unix Operating Systems
+Unix Operating Systems

 Once the user functions are filled in, all that remains is to compile the application.
-The distribution comes with two make files that facilitate this process.
-The primary make file resides in the SYMPHONY-3.0.1/ directory.
-The user make file resides in the user's subdirectory, initially called SYMPHONY-3.0.1/Template/.
+The distribution comes with two makefiles that facilitate this process.
+The primary makefile resides in the SYMPHONY-4.0/directory.
+The user makefile resides in the user's subdirectory, initially called SYMPHONY-4.0/USER/.
+This subdirectory can be moved, as well as renamed.
 There are a number of variables that must be set in the primary make file.
-First ensure that the sample application compiles by following the instructions in Section ??.
-Then modify the makefile to reflect the new \$(USERROOT) (SYMPHONY-3.0.1/Template by default).
-When you are ready, type "make" to make the executables.
-SYMPHONY will create three new subdirectories-SYMPHONY-3.0.1/Template/obj., SYMPHONY-3.0.1/Template/bin., and SYMPHONY-3.0.1/Template/dep. where is a the current architecture (defined in the make file).
+To modify the makefiles appropriately, see the instructions in Section 4.1.1.